Building Your Pitch Deck

 Deck Building: Final Tips & Best Practices

-Lastly, I think its helpful cover some short and sweet recommendations to consider when building your deck.
+Lastly, it's helpful to cover some short and sweet recommendations for you to consider when building your deck:

 Do NOT overload your deck with text

-• Remember that your deck is there to accentuate the words you’re speaking.
+- Remember that your deck is there to accentuate the words you’re speaking, not replace them

-• If it would take you longer than a few seconds to read a slide, that’s a good sign you may lose your audience.
+- If it would take you longer than a few seconds to read a slide that’s a good indication you may lose your audience

-• Remember that your text should be readable whether it’s on someones person computer or being viewed on a projector from the back of a board room
+- Remember that your text should be readable whether it’s on someones personal computer or being viewed on a projector from the back of a board room

 Know how long you have to pitch and plan accordingly